 <InjectStoreState>

-The entirety of the code for <InjectStoreState>
+The entirety of the code for <InjectStoreState> is as follows:

 function InjectStoreState({ store, on, children }) {